abpio/abp-commercial-docs/en/getting-started-create-solution.md

 ![suite-ui](images/suite-entrance-2.png)

-Click to the **Create a new solution** button and fill the modal form:
+Click the **Create a new solution** button and fill the modal form:

 ![angular-efcore](images/suite-create-new-solution-Angular-Ef.png)

-Select the UI framework, Database provider and other options based on your preferences then click to the OK button.
+Select the UI framework, Database provider, and other options based on your preferences, then click on the OK button.

-> You can use different level of namespaces; e.g. BookStore, Acme.BookStore or Acme.Retail.BookStore.
+> You can use a different level of namespaces, e.g: BookStore, Acme.BookStore or Acme.Retail.BookStore.

 ### Using the ABP CLI to create a new project